Asabeneh/React-For-Everyone/readme.md

 ### Exercises

 1. What is JSX element
-2. Write you name in JSX element and store it in name variable
+2. Write you name in JSX element and store it in a name variable
 3. Write a JSX element which displays your full name, country, title, gender, email, phone number.
-Use h1 for the name and p for the rest of the information
+Use h1 for the name and p for the rest of the information and store it in a user variable.

 ## Rendering JSX Element

 To render a JSX element to HTML document.
 We should create on index HTML.
 The index.html is the only HTML file you will have in any react application.
+That is why every react application is a single page application.
 Let us create an index.html file.

 ```html
 <!DOCTYPE html>